 - Hyperion Cantos mentions it, apparently it is too expensive for most people though.

-- In the Dune prequels the early Tleilaxu were known as suppliers of transplantable organs that they grew on trees.
+- In the Legends of Dune prequels the early Tleilaxu were known as suppliers of transplantable organs that they grew on trees.
 However, while they did do that it didn't provide enough organs to meet demand during the Butlerian Jihad so most of their products were a side of their slaving business.

 - Mentioned to be possible but illegal in the Star Wars Expanded Universe story "Of Possible Futures: The Tale of Zuckuss and 4-LOM".
 Zuckuss needs a new set of lungs, but because therapeutic cloning is illegal they need a lot of money to get it done on the black market.
 After they pull a Heel-Face Turn and help out the Rebels, the Rebels reveal they've worked out a way to trigger the regrowth of the damaged tissues that doesn't require cloning.